marcy-terui/serverless-crypt/README.md

 # Description

-Securing the secrets on Serverless Framework by AWS KMS encrypting.
+Securing the secrets on Serverless Framework by AWS KMS encryption.

 # Requirements